 Nairo Quintana (Movistar) has won Stage 20 in the Tour de France and obtained second place on the podium in Paris.
 The Colombian surged away from Chris Froome (Sky) in the last km to win the mountainous, 125-km ride from from Annecy to Annecy/Semnoz in 3:39:04.
 Joaquim Rodriguez (Katusha) finished second at 0:18, and Froome took third at 0:29.
 Froome is the maillot jaune and is poised to win the race when it ends in Paris tomorrow.

-a minute behind the maillot jaune group, and his place on the Tour podium was slipping away.
+With five km left, Contador was more than a minute behind the maillot jaune group, and his place on the Tour podium was slipping away.
 Kreuziger paced his captain, while Porte rode in their wake.
 Ahead, Rodriguez and Quintana drove the maillot jaune group to distance themselves from Contador.
 With three km left, Andrew Talansky (Garmin-Sharp) joined the Contador group and Kreuziger dropped out of it.

 Just before the one-km banner, Froome attacked.
 Quintana responded quickly, but Rodriguez did not.
 As the Spaniard reached the Briton and the Colombian, Quintana attacked and powered home for the win.
 Rodriguez jumped Froome to take second.

 Quintana’s win and Rodriguez’s second place reshaped the podium.
 Contador dropped from second to fourth overall, while Rodriguez moved from fourth to third and Quintana from third to second.
 In addition to taking the stage win, the Colombian has taken the young rider and King of the Mountains competitions.